actions/toolkit/packages/core/README.md

 core.setOutput('outputKey', 'outputVal');
 ```

-#### Exporting variables/secrets
+#### Exporting variables

-You can also export variables and secrets for future steps.
-Variables get set in the environment automatically, while secrets must be scoped into the environment from a workflow using `${{ secrets.FOO }}`.
-Secrets will also be masked from the logs:
+You can also export variables for future steps.
+Variables get set in the environment.

 ```js
 const core = require('@actions/core');